More Articles

 After watching hundreds of students move through field guide training, we’ve learned something surprising.
 The people who build remarkable careers in the safari industry aren’t always the ones you’d expect.

-The students with perfect test scores dont always become the best guidea.
+The students with perfect test scores dont always become the best guides.
 The person with the loudest personality doesn’t always lead the most memorable safaris.
 Sometimes the quiet student who simply shows up with curiosity every single day goes on to achieve incredible things.

 Success as a safari guide has less to do with what you know when you start and everything to do with how you choose to approach the learning process.